sridjnath09/App_Automation/README.md

-# Insatllation and run the test suite
+# Installation and run the test suite

 =============================